donut28/an-untitled-clicker-game/README.md

 ## Activity Information
 IM BACK!
 The 1.4 update is now out!
-I will start working on v1.5 within a couple of days.
+This will probably be the last update I make.

 ## Downloading Information
 The file name for any version of the game in the releases tab is `v0.0.release/patched.py` or `v0.0.release/patched.pyw`.